Leaderboard

 4 points

-Fair point, but I want a proven program builder.
+22. Fair point, but I want a proven program builder.
 Calhoun took over for the legendary Fisher Deberry, whom he played for and had his first coaching jobs under.
 The AF program took a bit of a dip at the end of DeBerry’s tenure, but the foundation was already there and it was really a lot to do with DeBerry’s energy to continue to grind like you have to at an academy, not a broken foundation.
 Monken has proven he can build a program at different levels of CFB.
 He guided Georgia Southern to the FBS level as HC after taking them to the FCS playoffs semifinals 3 years in a row.
 He did a total rebuild of Army from the ground up of every aspect of the program, recruiting, S&C, culture, etc., under the most restrictive conditions of any program period.
-That is why I would prefer Monken if you are choosing between the two.4 points
+That is why I would prefer Monken if you are choosing between the two.

 3 points